Wedding Albums

 To be completely honest, when I first started out in the craft of wedding photography about 18 years ago, I didn't even bother offering albums initially.
 I began right around the time that the popularity of digital photography had eclipsed film for capturing events, and making a big, old-fashioned physical album of photos seemed an anachronism in this digital age.
 I didn't stop to consider why anyone would want an album when they had the digital files of all their wedding pictures, which they could view on their computer or other electronic device.

-But after being in business for a few years, I observed that more and more of my inquiries were actually asking about albums, which prompted me to add this option to my packages simply as a response to this.
+But after being in business for a few years, I observed that more and more of my inquiries were actually asking about albums, which prompted me to add this option to my packages simply as a response to this market demand.
 But soon thereafter, with the experience that came from having worked with several couples on designing their books and hearing their favorable reactions when they received them, I started recognizing the importance of wedding albums.

 Today, about half of my wedding couples book an album package.

 The easiest way to think about an album is to use the analogy of videography.
-Most videographers provide some form of a creatively but tastefully edited highlight wedding video that is 3 to 5 minutes, along with a longer (but still edited) video of 30 minutes or so, which contains the most important and most memorable portions of the day, condensed down to a running time that can easily be viewed in one sitting and edited in such a way that provides a flowing context to what you are seeing.
+Most videographers provide some form of a creatively but tastefully edited highlight wedding video that is 3 to 5 minutes, along with a longer (but still edited) video of 20 minutes or so, which contains the most important and most memorable portions of the day, condensed down to a running time that can easily be viewed in one sitting and edited in such a way that provides a flowing context to what you are seeing.
 Most also separately provide the complete collection of unedited footage, which is certainly nice to have.
 But which one do you think is going to get watched more often, 8 hours (or more, since multiple cameras will sometimes be used) of raw video footage, or an edited version that is 5 to 30 minutes long?
 The edited video, of course.

 And, even more significantly, the edited video is going to be much more enjoyable to watch, and will evoke more of an emotional response along with a more meaningful and complete remembrance of the day.
 That might sound a bit counterintuitive at first, since it would certainly be reasonable to think that the best way to remember the entire day is to watch the complete video footage of, well, the entire day.
 But an hour or so into that raw footage and having barely scratched the surface, you'd probably change your mind and want something that was more selectively edited!